jmfirth/hf-lms-sync/README.md

 ## Features

-- **Interactive Terminal UI:**
+- **Enhanced Terminal UI:**
-  A dynamic, scrollable list of models with a persistent title bar and command bar displaying available hotkeys.
+  A dynamic, scrollable list of models with a persistent title bar and command bar that adapts to the full width of the terminal window.
+Color-coded status indicators make it easy to identify linked, unlinked, and stale models.

 - **Cross-Platform Support:**
   Automatically detects cache directories based on the operating system, ensuring seamless operation on macOS, Windows, and Linux.